M76 - The Little Dumbbell Nebula

 The M76 Nebula, commonly known as the Little Dumbbell Nebula, and also referred to as the Barbell Nebula or the Cork Nebula, is a small planetary nebula distinguished by its intriguing structure and surprising structural details.
 Despite its relatively small size, this object is a significant target for both astrophotography enthusiasts and professional astronomers.
 Its delicate structure and subtle colors give the nebula a unique character, making it one of the more fascinating objects in the Messier catalog.

-M76 is located in the constellation Perseus, approximately 2,000–3,500 light-years from Earth, with an apparent angular diameter of only 2–3 arcminutes.
-The nebula’s central star reaches extremely high temperatures, resulting in intense ultraviolet radiation capable of ionizing the surrounding gas.
-Despite its small size, M76 exhibits remarkably distinct shapes, which some observers compare to butterfly wings—hence its alternative name.
+M76 is located in the constellation Perseus, approximately 2,000 to 3,500 light years from Earth, with an apparent angular diameter of only 2 to 3 arcminutes.
+The nebula’s central star reaches extremely high temperatures, producing intense ultraviolet radiation capable of ionizing the surrounding gas.
+Despite its small size, M76 displays remarkably distinct structures that some observers compare to butterfly wings.

 It is worth noting that this object is considered by some observers to be one of the most challenging targets in the Messier list.
 Besides the Little Dumbbell Nebula, there is also the Dumbbell Nebula M27.